nicholascross/StreamDeckSimulator/README.md

 Then build the project and a plugin package will be created in the products directory.
 This can be located by right clicking on the binary and selecting "show in finder"

+Alternatively you can download the latest release from here [1.2.0](https://github.com/nicholascross/StreamDeckSimulator/releases/download/1.2.0/com.nacross.stream-deck-sim-loc.streamDeckPlugin)

 Double click the plugin package `com.nacross.stream-deck-sim-loc.streamDeckPlugin` to complete installation.

 ## How was this made?